Vamsi23-hub/github-final-project/README.md

-# simple-interest.sh
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

-This script calculates simple interest given principal
+Input: p, principal amount t, time period in years r, annual rate of interest Output simple interest = ptr